-In the last year, I’ve mourned the loss of someone very dear to me too many times to count, grieved the health of another, been fired, faced unemployment for three months, mourned my singleness while celebrating others’ partnership, and tried to start over in a new state.
+In the last year, I’ve mourned the loss of someone very dear to me too many times to count, grieved the health of another, been let go, faced unemployment for three months, mourned my singleness while celebrating others’ partnership, and tried to start over in a new state.
 In short, let’s just say it’s been a hell of a year.

 After a while, I realized my performance and striving prayer wasn’t getting me anywhere different.
 And I panicked.
 I felt stuck, helpless, fearful, and really, really alone.
 But you know what?
 God met me there.
 He chose to meet me in my own entitlement and privileged expectations.
 He chose to meet me in my grief, disappointment, pain, and overwhelming loss.

 I cannot fix my circumstances or other people.
 Nor can I pray or perform away bad things.
 All I can do is take ownership of myself and believe somehow there’s Good in all this, too.